S&P Global sees U.S., European corporate default rates doubling

 LONDON, Oct 6 (Reuters) - The COVID-19 shock will double company default rates across the United States and Europe over the next 9 months, ratings agency S&P Global said on Tuesday, although it noted that the record downgrade pace of recent months was now slowing.

-This year's crisis has already seen over 2,000 companies' or countries' ratings or 'outlook' scores cut and nearly $400 billion worth of debt drop into 'junk' territory, but the months ahead will shift focus to defaults and survival.
+This year's crisis has already seen more than 2,000 companies' or countries' ratings or 'outlook' scores cut and nearly $400 billion worth of debt drop into 'junk' territory, but in the months ahead focus will shift to defaults and survival.

-Alexandra Dimitrijevic, S&P's Global Head of Research said that with the number of firms on downgrade warnings at record levels -- 37% of companies S&P rates and 30% of the banks -- and credit quality dropping, default rates are set to jump.
+Alexandra Dimitrijevic, S&P's Global Head of Research, said that with the number of firms on downgrade warnings at record levels -- 37% of the companies S&P rates and 30% of the banks -- and credit quality dropping, default rates are set to jump.

-The firm's base case is that a coronavirus vaccine will be globally available by the middle of next year.
+The firm's base case is that a coronavirus vaccine will be widely available by the middle of next year.

-In a situation where it takes longer and more lockdowns are required, U.S. default rates could be as high as 15%.
-The optimistic scenario is for a 4% rate, it added.
+In a situation where it takes longer and more lockdowns are required, U.S. default rates could be as high as 15%, or 11.5% in Europe.
+The optimistic scenario is for a 4% U.S. rate and 3% in Europe.

+The previous records of 12.5% and 12% in the United States were seen during the Asia crisis and after the global financial crisis just over a decade ago.

+A breakdown of the details shows how the coronavirus has divided the global economy.
+Between 70% to 85% of energy, transport, media and automotive firms have been hit by rating moves whereas the big tech firms have seen barely any impact.

 COVID has caused over 2000 credit rating downgradeshttps://tmsnrt.rs/2GxUDrd